Prak-22/Goals-API/README.md

 Ensure that you are authenticated using JWT before making requests to protected endpoints.
 You can obtain a JWT token by registering and logging in.

-API Endpoints
+## API Endpoints
 Goals
-GET /api/goals: Get all user-specific goals.
+-GET /api/goals: Get all user-specific goals.
-GET /api/goals/:id: Get a specific goal by ID.
+-GET /api/goals/:id: Get a specific goal by ID.
-POST /api/goals: Create a new goal.
+-POST /api/goals: Create a new goal.
-PUT /api/goals/:id: Update an existing goal.
+-PUT /api/goals/:id: Update an existing goal.
-DELETE /api/goals/:id: Delete a goal.
+-DELETE /api/goals/:id: Delete a goal.
-Authentication
+-Authentication
-POST /api/register: Register a new user.
+-POST /api/register: Register a new user.
-POST /api/login: Log in and obtain a JWT token.
+-POST /api/login: Log in and obtain a JWT token.
-Postman Collection
+-Postman Collection
 For detailed API documentation and testing, you can import the provided Postman collection: